 On average, you can lose between 0.8 to 3 pounds per week on a liquid diet in the short-term.
 For men, the average weight loss in a calorie deficit ranges from 1 to 3 pounds per week, where for women the average weight loss ranges from 0.8 to 2.5 pounds per week.

-So in the short-term, liquid diets and meal replacements seems to work really well as a strategy for weight loss.
+So in the short term, liquid diets and meal replacements seem to work really well as a strategy for weight loss.
 However, their long-term effectiveness varies.

 Is Liquid Diet Good For Weight Loss?